Tokyo Revengers: Censorship

-In 2021, Western localized versions of the anime censored the Buddhist manji swastika (卍) symbol used by the Tokyo Manji Gang, in order to avoid potential controversy that may arise from confusion with the similar but Nazi-misappropriated left-facing (卐) symbol.
-The removal, carried out by the Japanese licensors and affecting all versions of the anime officially distributed outside Japan, has itself proven controversial, as some fans have criticized the resulting version both on technical and freedom of speech grounds.
-However, the official Southeast Asian and South Asian releases of the series by Muse Communication started releasing the uncensored versions later on.
+Official international releases censor the Buddhist manji swastika (卍) symbol used by the Tokyo Manji Gang by outright removing it or placing rays of light over them to avoid potential controversy that may arise from confusion with the similar but Nazi-misappropriated left-facing (卐) symbol.
+The censorship was carried out by the producers of the anime for international licensors, affecting all versions officially distributed outside Japan.
+However, this decision has also proven to be controversial, with some fans criticizing the resulting version both on technical and freedom of speech grounds.
+Due to backlash from audiences, the official Southeast Asian and South Asian releases of the series by Muse Communication began releasing the uncensored versions.